synergyclub/synergyclub.github.io/README.md

 ## How to run (test run)

-To test the project locally, you will need node.js installed on your machine.
+To test the project locally, you will need node.js and npm installed on your machine.

 1. Clone the repository: